Asynchronous Fractional Multi-Agent Deep Reinforcement Learning for Age-Minimal Mobile Edge Computing: Asynchronous Fractional MADRL Algorithm

 \subsection{Hybrid Strategy Network}

-Our algorithm trains hybrid strategy and value networks for each mobile device in the fractional framework, enabling asynchronous decision-making of hybrid actions.\footnote{We centrally train the hybrid networks in a trusted third-party.}
+Our algorithm employs independent learners to train hybrid strategy and value networks for each device asynchronously. \revbb{Within the CTDE framework, the GRU-based shared history is used only during centralized training; at execution time, each agent acts using only its locally available information.}\footnote{\revbb{Training is performed centrally on a trusted server; only the learned policy parameters are deployed to devices.}}

 The asynchronous trajectory collection mechanism synthesizes time-aggregating data.
-It utilizing state-action pairs from other agents and historical events to improve agent interactions. \edit{We implement this mechanism with GRU, applying it to both D3QN (for discrete action spaces) and PPO (for continuous action spaces).
-Then, we form the RNN-D3QN (R-D3QN) and RNN-PPO (R-PPO) with corresponding strategy and value networks as detailed in \cite[Appendix F]{jin2024asynchronousfractionalmultiagentdeep}.
-Additionally, the asynchronous trajectories are collected and processed by a centralized computational server for the training process. }These hybrid networks address both the task offloading and updating processes.
+It utilizes state-action pairs from other agents and historical events to improve agent interactions. \revb{We implement this mechanism with a GRU, forming the RNN-D3QN and RNN-PPO architectures for discrete and continuous actions, respectively.
+Please refer to Appendix F for details.} \revb{On a central server, the collected asynchronous trajectories are sampled to perform synchronous parameter updates for all agents' networks.} \revb{The resulting off-policy learning challenge is stabilized by the inherent design of our DRL algorithms (e.g., importance sampling in PPO) and by conditioning updates on the aggregated historical context from the GRU.} These hybrid networks address both the task offloading and updating processes.